 To protect both men and women from allowing sexual feelings to lead to inappropriate, non-marital sexual relations, the Open Door Rule raises awareness of the risk increases that occur if men and women who are not spouses share private time in private places.
 If a man and a woman are alone in a private space, the likelihood increases that they will become excessively intimate in their discussion.
 Sharing personal and private information about each other further increases the risk that sexual feelings will arise that will tempt them to indulge in physical contact.

-To prevent sexualized relationships from developing with a partner other than a spouse, the Open Door Rule says that contact between individual men and women who are not married to each other should take place only in public spaces.
+To prevent sexualized interactions from developing with a partner other than a spouse, the Open Door Rule says that contact between individual men and women who are not married to each other should take place only in public spaces.
 With the door open, anyone could enter at any time.
-Staying in public view decreases the risk of intimate conversations and sexualized interactions that then could lead to violations of marriage vows.
+Staying in public view decreases the risk of intimate conversations that then could lead to violations of marriage vows.
 An ounce of prevention…

 3. Good character produces good marriages.